 Overview of Eligibility and Application Processes

-Below is an overview of Ohio rights restoration mechanisms as of June 2025.
+Below is an overview of Ohio rights restoration mechanisms as of February 2026.
 It is important to remember that these laws are often changing.
-The best way to find out more information about these laws is to reach out to your local court, legal aid society, or bar association for information on record sealing and expungement, and to reach out to the Ohio Department of Rehabilitation and Correction for information about the CQE, CQH, and pardon.
-Additionally, there are many helpful online sources that provide more information on these laws that can be found using an internet search.
+The best way to find out more information about these laws is to reach out to your local court, legal aid society, or bar association for information on record sealing and expungement, and to reach out to the Ohio Department of Rehabilitation and Correction for information about the CQE, CQH, CAE and pardon.
+This page provides general information about criminal record relief and is not a substitute for individualized legal advice.
+For answers to specific questions, it is best to consult an attorney.

 Anyone who has been convicted of a felony or misdemeanor in the state of Ohio. |